syncfusion/ej2-react-docs/src/popups/dialog/template.md

 > The [`buttons`](../api/dialog/#buttons) and [`footerTemplate`](../api/dialog/#footertemplate) properties
 can't be used at the same time.

+## Content

+The Dialog content can be provided through the [`content`](../api/dialog/#content) property, and it accepts both text and HTML string as content.

-The below example demonstrates the usage of header and footer template in the Dialog
+The below example demonstrates the usage of header, footer and content template in the Dialog.

 {% tab template="dialog/template", sourceFiles="app/App.tsx", compileJsx=true %}